jwodder/versioningit/docs/configuration.rst

-``versioningit`` provides custom setuptools and Hatch hooks for enabling an optional feature (called the "``onbuild`` step") in which your project's version and/or other fields are inserted into a file in sdists & wheels while leaving your local project directory alone.
+``versioningit`` provides custom setuptools and Hatch hooks for enabling an optional feature (called the "``onbuild`` step") in which your project's version and/or other fields are inserted into a file in sdists & wheels at build time while leaving your local project directory alone.

 The steps for enabling the ``onbuild`` step differ depending on whether you're using setuptools or Hatch as your build backend.
 The configuration options for